Fork me on GitHub

 The Assembly act is used to implement a user request by finding suitable libraries and using them to build the requested application or feature.

 Its main purpose is to help the assistant create a functional project foundation instead of producing disconnected code snippets.
-It is best suited for requests that explain what should be built, while the exact libraries, setup, and implementation details still need to be chosen.
+It is best suited for requests that describe what should be built while the exact libraries, setup, and implementation details still need to be selected.

 When to use it